 You can proactively take expectorants, which aid in the coughing up of mucus.
 Keeping your lungs clear is a good way to reduce the chance of getting an infection.

 Improve your Quality of Life with Bronchiectasis

 While there is no cure for bronchiectasis, you can work to alleviate symptoms and improve your quality of life.
-Many people with this condition have experienced fewer or less severe bronchiectasis symptoms after receiving cellular therapy from the Lung Institute.
+Many people with this condition have experienced fewer or less severe bronchiectasis symptoms after receiving cellular therapy from the Lung Health Institute.

-Cellular therapy from the Lung Institute is a minimally invasive, three-day outpatient procedure where cells are taken from a patient’s own body.
+Cellular therapy from the Lung Health Institute is a minimally invasive, three-day outpatient procedure where cells are taken from a patient’s own body.
 They are harvested from blood, treated, then almost immediately reintroduced into the body.
 Cellular therapy may have the ability to reduce inflammation and harness the progression of the disease.

-If you or a loved one is tired of severe bronchiectasis symptoms, the Lung Institute may be able to help.
+If you or a loved one is tired of severe bronchiectasis symptoms, the Lung Health Institute may be able to help.
 To learn more about cellular therapy, contact us to speak with a patient coordinator today.